knative/docs/docs/getting-started/first-autoscale.md

 ## Scale up your Knative Service

-Rerun the Knative Service in your browser and you will see a new pod running again.
+Rerun the Knative Service in your browser.
+You can see a new pod running again:

 !!!
 Success "Expected output"
     ```{ .bash .no-copy }